litestar-org/litestar/docs/lib/usage/starlite-app/app-layers.rst

 #.
 Controllers
 #.
 Handlers

-And each of those layers can accept certain parameters & in which case the parameter defined on the layer **closest to the handler** takes precedence.
+And each of those layers can accept certain parameters and in which case the parameter defined on the layer **closest to the handler** takes precedence.
 This allows for maximum flexibility and simplicity when configuring complex applications to enable transparent overriding of parameters.